 So, what do I do if I want to go a little bit deeper into the subject of yoga?
 Where should I start?
 Or another question that they tend to ask me really often is what to read?
-I got you the answer… Going some steps further (or it is more correct to say some steps back) we find the yamas & the niyamas which are the moral ethics and self observations that are refereed at the text of the Yoga Sutras of Patanjali.
+I got the answer… Going some steps further (or it is more correct to say some steps back) we find the Yamas & the Niyamas which are the moral ethics and self-observations that are refereed at the text of the Yoga Sutras of Patanjali.

-These Yamas & Niyamas are are the necessary ingredients of a yogis life that can help me become a better human and to live my life with a quieter mind.
-I won’t get into more details but straight to action, because yoga matters if it is applied on our everyday life, on our routine, on our relationships….
+These Yamas & Niyamas are the necessary ingredients of a yogis life that can help me become a better human and to live my life with a quieter mind.
+I won’t get into more details but straight to the action, because yoga matters if it is applied to our everyday life, on our routine, on our relationships…

-On the following weeks we will take a journey in the philosophy and we will see how we can apply it on our life.
-We will analyse one by one the Yamas & the Niyamas and we will work on them by observing them and making even a small change, one little step at a time, this way the small steps will be added and will make a big one.
+In the following weeks, we will take a journey in philosophy and we will see how we can apply it to our life.
+We will analyze one by one the Yamas & the Niyamas and we will work on them by observing them and making even a small change, one little step at a time, this way the small steps will be added and will make a big one.
 It is a journey that I do every year at the start of the season with the students, and every year my relationship with these qualities is getting better.
-Accept the challenge and watch your life trasform.
+Accept the challenge and watch your life transform.

 Αhimsa – Non-Violence

-So Ahimsa is not only referring on the action but also on thought, it is referring on emotional violence, verbal violence (guilt, judgement, gossip) on everything that exists in nature, at all the living beings and not living elements of the planet, including ourselves.
-Ourselves is the most important aspect, because everything starts from us.
+So Ahimsa is not only referring to the action but also on thought, it is referring to emotional violence, verbal violence (guilt, judgment, gossip) on everything that exists in nature, at all the living beings and not living elements of the planet, including ourselves.
+Ourselves is the most important aspect because everything starts with us.

 You can change that, one step at a time, it is not easy to step out of your habits, your comfort zone, the way you grew up, but it can happen!